 There are many everyday items you can replace with less waste options and I’m actively trying to do that, as long as it doesn’t inconvenience me too much (I just don’t see myself ever washing my toilet paper or something similar).
-For women, one of the more obvious switches is the menstrual cup, which I’m actually surprisingly happy with and saves me at least 10 € per period.
+For women, one of the more obvious switches is the menstrual cup, which I’m actually surprisingly happy with and saves me at least 10 € per period (check out other eco-friendly menstrual options here).
 The other one applies to both genders and that is an old-school metal safety razor, where you only change the blades.
 I cannot recommend this one enough, as it just leaves everything so smooth and closely shaven that there is no comparison with the disposable ones.
 My boyfriend tried shaving with mine too and he’s got one of his own now, because he was so impressed by its performance.
 The good stainless steel ones are a bit expensive (I got mine here), but they should last you for life and the replacement blades are only a few € for 10 of them.
 I’m a super clumsy person and I’ve never cut myself with it, so it really is a safety razor. 🙂 However, be advised that you are not allowed to bring it on a plane inside hand luggage because of the blades, which is a significant travel drawback.

 There are other less waste switches that I’ve made, like using reusable (washable) cotton pads, panty liners and handkerchiefs (I can’t for the life of me bring myself to try reusable ear buds/Q-tips, because they all just look so gross), but they are not very practical for longer travels.
 Everything washable must be washed at relatively high temperatures for hygienic reasons and when you are travelling you don’t often have the will (or the time or even the money) to do two loads in the washing machine, since most of your other clothes can’t survive such temperatures and you don’t really want to wash them together anyway.
 So, these things are great for home use or going away for a weekend, but I’ll honestly say that I can’t bring myself to bother with them when I’m travelling for longer than 10 days.